Prevention is better than cure

 Promotion of healthy lifestyles and the prevention of ill health is a fundamental principle behind public health and improving the public's health.
 The phrase 'prevention is better than cure' is often attributed to the Dutch philosopher Desiderius Erasmus in around 1500.
 It is now a fundamental principle of modern health care and inherent within health and social care strategies across the UK (See: England, Northern Ireland, Scotland, Wales).

 Prevention is about tackling the upstream causes of ill health, this in itself is not controversial.
 The challenge is how it is paid for.
 See: King's Fund - Prevention is better than cure, except when it comes to paying for it.
-The results are not easily defined; as numbers of people treated or where health has improved.
-It is not easy to see where illness has not happened.
+The results are not easily measured, because it is not easy to see where illness has not occurred.

-The Department of Health and Social Care's Green Paper talks about the UK's rich history of focusing on prevention, from Edward Jenner's smallpox vaccine in 1796 to John Snow using data analytics to determine the cause of the cholera outbreak in 1854.
+The UK has a rich history of focusing on prevention, from Edward Jenner's smallpox vaccine in 1796 to John Snow using data analytics to determine the cause of the cholera outbreak in 1854.

 Nursing is essentially about providing quality evidence-based care and support to individuals and populations to improve health and well-being throughout life.
 In the past, public health has been seen as a niche specialty far removed from the typical image of nursing and only practiced by those with very specific qualifications.